protyayofficial/ImageColorization/README.md

 ## Acknowledgments

 - This project is inspired by the pioneering work of **Isola _et al._**, whose **Pix2Pix model** has revolutionized the field of image-to-image translation using conditional GANs.
 Their seminal paper, ["Image-to-Image Translation with Conditional Adversarial Networks"](https://arxiv.org/abs/1611.07004), played a crucial role in shaping the techniques I used for image colorization in this project.
-The ideas they introduced have been foundational and transformative in the development of GAN-based methodologies.
+I also appreciate the comprehensive [GitHub repository associated with their paper](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix), which was invaluable for understanding and implementing the GAN architecture.
+Some code was adapted and simplified from their repository to better fit the requirements of this project.

 - A special thank you goes to **Moein Shariatnia**, whose insightful article, ["Colorizing Black & White Images with U-Net and Conditional GAN"](https://towardsdatascience.com/colorizing-black-white-images-with-u-net-and-conditional-gan-a-tutorial-81b2df111cd8), offered practical guidance for combining U-Net architectures with GANs in the context of image colorization.
 His tutorial was instrumental in refining the techniques employed in this project.
 You can explore more of his work through his [GitHub](https://github.com/moein-shariatnia).
 ---